armelgeek/better-query/docs/README.md

 ---

-This documentation provides a comprehensive overview of Adiemus, covering all the essential concepts, setup, and usage patterns.
+This documentation provides a comprehensive overview of betterQuery, covering all the essential concepts, setup, and usage patterns.
 The modular structure makes it easy to navigate and find specific information, while the examples provide practical guidance for implementation.